wp-blocks/cf7-antispam/readme.txt

 * Replaced domDocument with a regexp for more reliability (bug report, thanks @jensdiep and @georgr #35)
 * Whitelist Feature request: whitelisting (feature requests, thanks @jensdiep #36)
 * Settings page card style (enhancement, thanks @emilycestmoi)
+* Fix for automatic unban initial settings, in some cases it might not have been "disabled"

 = 0.4.4 =
 * Adds the @mirekdlugosz fix for flamingo metadata regex